 It becomes obvious that there are as many benefits for your company, as there are for your staff, to employ remote employees.
 Other benefits to remote working include:

 - Improved productivity (According to Finder: 83% of employees report they do not need an office to feel more productive.
-And a Stanford test back in 2015 found workers at home have a 13% performance increase compared to people doing the same work in an office – evidence from way before it became popular during the Covid-19 pandemic!
+And a Stanford test back in 2013 found workers at home have a 13% performance increase compared to people doing the same work in an office – evidence from way before it became popular during the Covid-19 pandemic!